Skip to main content

 From chat

-Use the create_automation tool in chat:
+Use the automation tool in chat:

 Create an automation that runs every weekday at 9am